krisfromhbk/auto-backend-trainee-assignment/README.md

 # URL Shortener
 Yet another service creating short urls.
 Made with love for Avito Auto team.

+## Important notes
+* Despite the 100% code coverage this project must be checked for unexpected panics.
+Current 100% coverage guarantees that any error that can be returned during disk and network IO operation or exposed by a lib author will be handled.

+* master branch will remain closed for updates until 09.29.2020 to simplify the process of checking by Avito Auto team.
+For the latest available updates please checkout [develop](https://github.com/krisfromhbk/auto-backend-trainee-assignment/tree/develop) branch.

 ## Run locally using Docker
 The Docker image for [url-shortener](https://hub.docker.com/repository/docker/krisfromhbk/avito-auto) is available on DockerHub.